Cloud Data Fusion is a fully managed, cloud-native, enterprise data integration service for quickly building and managing data pipelines.

 Cloud Data Fusion instance

 A Cloud Data Fusion instance is a unique deployment of Cloud Data Fusion.
-To get started with Cloud Data Fusion, you create a Cloud Data Fusion instance through the Cloud Console.
+To get started with Cloud Data Fusion, you create a Cloud Data Fusion instance through the Google Cloud console.

-You can create multiple instances in a single Cloud Console project and can specify the Google Cloud region to create your Cloud Data Fusion instances in.
+You can create multiple instances in a single Google Cloud console project and can specify the Google Cloud region to create your Cloud Data Fusion instances in.

 Based on your requirements and cost constraints, you can create a Developer, Basic, or Enterprise instance.